island-lang/island-lang.github.io/README.md

 delegate MouseEvents(): (out: MouseEvent)
 	....

-for match any anyEvent in (KeyEvents(), MouseEvents())
+for match any inputEvent in (KeyEvents(), MouseEvents())
-	// 'anyEvent' has type 'KeyEvent or MouseEvent' case KeyEvent
+	// 'inputEvent' has type 'KeyEvent or MouseEvent' case KeyEvent
 		....
 	case MouseEvent